Are you looking to importing products from China or doing global sourcing?

 Scenario A: You know specifically in detail what products you want to import.

-Scenario B: You haven’t idea what to import from China, but you want to import from China and you need to find out the profitable and possible products.
+Scenario B: You haven’t an idea what to import from China, but you want to import from China and you need to find out the profitable and possible products.

 Scenario C: You have an idea and you want the supplier to carry out product proposal, product development and finally decide which proposal to take.